bmann/bmcnotes/blog/Drop In Audio.md

 We had a good chat about how web-based drop in audio has a real disadvantage us. native mobile app notifications drawing you back in.[^carter]

 Carter pointed out that "where your friends are" really drives early network formation.
 This is a good point, and Clubhouse itself leans into Twitter and Instagram (and your phone's address book of contact phone numbers).

-[^carter]: Plus a bunch of other topics, like pandemic & US politics being a downer, Pacific North West snow, DevRel evolution.
-It was definitely nice that Carter "picked up" and we could just chat for a bit and catch up.

 Twitter login for web based drop in audio (or Mastodon or other existing social networks) is key for making it easy to grow your network.